-Content is the ultimate skeleton key for unlocking brand growth.
-In this article, we’ll show you six ways you can use a mix of content types across multiple channels to educate your audience, optimise the buyer’s journey, and generate leads.
+Successful content marketing is the ultimate skeleton key for unlocking brand growth.
+In this article, we’ll show you five ways you can use a mix of content types across multiple channels to educate your audience, optimise the buyer’s journey, and generate leads.

 Types of content marketing